Search Our Database

 systemctl start httpd.service

-3) Before testing if Apache is running, we need to turn off firewall settings.
-In CentOS 7, iptables are replaced by firewalld.
+3) Before checking whether Apache is running, we need to disable the firewall.
+In CentOS 7, iptables is replaced by firewalld.
 Use the following command to turn it off:

 systemctl stop firewalld.service